 Natural Beef.
 Natural beef must not be given antibiotics or hormones, but they can be grown, fed and handled in the same way as other common cattle.
 Some physicians and scientists think giving cattle antibiotics could be encouraging the appearance of antibiotic resistant microorganisms in humans.

 Kosher Beef and Halal Beef.
-These cattle are grown and slaughtered according to Jewish law (kosher) or Moslem law (Halal).
+These cattle are grown and slaughtered according to Jewish law (kosher) or Muslim law (Halal).
 Their requirements are similar.
-Both require that the animal be slaughtered by slitting the animal's neck veins and drained of practically all blood.
+Both require that the animal be slaughtered by slitting the animal’s neck veins and drained of practically all blood.
 Some experts believe this method is painful and inhumane.